 In your letter, you will do well to include the nature of the perceived negligence you received, the hospital staff involved, details of the events that transpired, the explanations you seek, as well as other relevant information.

-If your complaints were not resolved to your satisfaction, you can write to the Parliamentary and Health Service Ombudsman, also presenting to them details of your earlier complaints.
-They will make further investigations in the matter and give you a response based on the outcome of their investigations.
+If your complaints were not resolved to your satisfaction, you can write to the Parliamentary and Health Service Ombudsman (available for complaints concerning NHS England), also presenting to them details of your earlier complaints.
+They will make further investigations on the matter and give you a response based on the outcome of their investigations.

 Your hospital negligence solicitors will explain to you how to make a claim against a hospital.
 It is important that you note what documents you will need to make a claim.
 These documents will further strengthen your claims and help your lawyer build a very strong case for you.